gabela-framework/gabela/README.md

 $router->post('/submit', 'FormController::submit')->pass('auth');
 $router->post('/admin', 'AdminPageController::Index')->pass('admin');
 ```
+The routing for this framework is quit unique and complex yet easy to implement, the drive for the complex routing is the make sure that we cater for the security of your application by implementing the middleware.

 ## Controllers
-Controllers handle user requests and invoke the corresponding actions.
+-	Controllers handle user requests and invoke the corresponding actions.
 Create controllers in the controllers directory.
+-	In the `gabela\core` you will fine the abstractClass where renderView and getTemplate methods are declared.

 ```php
 class HomeController extends ControllerAbstract